 For instance, it’s impossible to change one’s past.
 Although many people certainly wish that this was a possibility, it simply cannot be done.
 This is often hard for people to accept, especially when the past is full of regretful events and things such as substance misuse.

-Mindfulness is an important element of recovery.
-It’s the act of thinking about the present rather than dwelling on the events of the past.
+Mindfulness is an important element of substance abuse treatment.
+It’s the act of placing focus on the present rather than dwelling on the events of the past.
 It’s important to note that avoidance of one’s past is not what mindfulness intends to inspire.
-However, individuals who are working to recover from substance dependence can benefit from moving forward without taking their negative experiences with them.
-Learning from the past is one of the most important things individuals can do as they seek to change for the better.
+However, individuals who are working to recover from substance abuse can benefit from moving forward without taking their negative experiences with them.
+Learning from the past is one of the most important things individuals can do as they progress through addiction treatment.

 Individual therapy brings with it plenty of benefits to you or your loved ones’ treatment plan.
 Some of them include the following:

-While group therapy is absolutely beneficial, it can be helpful to work through challenges in a one-on-one setting.
-Individual therapy offers people the opportunity to speak with a professional therapist without having to share space or time with others in recovery.
+While group therapy is beneficial, it can be helpful to work through challenges in a one-on-one setting.
+Individual therapy offers people the opportunity to speak with a professional counselor without having to share space or time with other patients in recovery.

 Individual therapy allows for more time and opportunity for individual growth.
 Sometimes, feeling “lost in the crowd” can stunt an individual’s mental, emotional, and spiritual growth.
-But, people can flourish in these areas when they have the undivided attention of professionals who understand and care about their specific needs.
+But, people can flourish in these areas when they have the undivided attention of counselors who understand and care about their unique needs.

 Since this type of therapy does not take place in a group setting, it can be set to a pace that will best benefit the individual.

-If you want to overcome substance dependence, individual therapy just may help you to do so.
-As you take the first step toward recovery, you’ll find that therapy approaches such as psychotherapy can offer you the guidance and support you need in order to leave addiction in your past.
+If you want to overcome substance abuse, individual therapy just may help you to do so.
+As you take the first step toward recovery, you’ll find that therapeutic approaches such as psychotherapy can offer you the guidance and support you need to leave addiction in your past.
 Sana Lake offers many treatment plans, all of which include individual counseling.

 Individual Therapy at Sana Lake Recovery Center

 It’s not easy to reach out for help.
 Sometimes, shame, guilt, and even pride can hinder you.
-But, if you’re ready to walk away from a life of substance dependence and find true peace and freedom, now is the time.
+But, if you’re ready to walk away from a life of addictive behaviors and receive treatment, now is the time.
 Take the first step on the road to recovery by contacting us today.
 Allow our team of medical professionals to help you end alcohol or drug misuse in your life, one day at a time!